Background:

 Community pharmacy colleagues have been advised:

-• Not to suggest alternative GLP1 RAs or different dose even if they do have stock as per MSN directive.
+• Not to suggest alternative injectable GLP-1 RAs or different dose even if they do have stock as per MSN directive.

 Surgeries have been advised:

-• That GLP-1 RAs should only be prescribed for their licensed indication and to avoid initiating people with T2D on GLP-1 Ras for the duration of the national shortage.
+• That GLP-1 RAs should only be prescribed for their licensed indication.

-• To avoid switching between brands of GLP-1 Ras and avoid substituting higher dose preparations by ‘doubling up’.
+• To avoid switching between brands of injectable GLP-1 Ras and avoid substituting higher dose preparations by ‘doubling up’ or switching between strengths of a GLP- RA solely based on availability.

 • To order stocks sensibly in line with demand during this time, limiting prescribing to minimise risk to the supply chain whilst acknowledging the needs of the patient.